 The principle of PDM (Pulse-on-Demand Module) laser sources is to be able to generate the optical pulse request via an external triggering signal or an internal pulse generator.
 These sources allow you to have all the agility and the timing precision for fault injection on integrated circuits.
 Typically, PDM laser sources can generate:

-- variable pulses going from one nanosecond/sub-nanosecond to continuous
+- variable pulses going from one nanosecond to continuous wave

 - from single pulse shot up to 250 MHz

 - timing precision on arrival of pulse <8 ps

 The laser sources can be driven by analog signal or by computer with dedicated software or hexa commands.

 The last PDM unveiled by ALPhANOV is the PDM-HPP (High Pulse Performance).
 This laser source is more efficient, achieving maximum power 5 times faster than traditional PDM.
 This source is ideal for ensuring there is enough power for injecting faults with very short pulse duration (1ns) and for more effectively assessing the safety of increasingly fast components.

 The PDM-HPP also incorporates advanced delay generation functionalities which allow the user total time flexibility in optical pulses.

 A wide range of PDM+ laser sources adapted to your projects: